fallcool/AngularJwtAuthenticationBundle/Resources/doc/index.md

 Further documentation
 ---------------------

-The following documents are available:
+The following documents are available for lexik bundle:

 - [Configuration reference](1-configuration-reference.md)
 - [Data customization and validation](2-data-customization.md)